frankhale/cloak-of-darkness/README.md

 ```

 Here is a comment lifted from the source code which details the positions in the
 exits array and their meaning.
-The words in brakets are the synonyms for the
+The words in brackets are the synonyms for the
 direction.

 ```